PVSaiHarshith/mywebclass-agile-docs/documentation/templates/theme/initiatives/epics/epic_template.md

 - Failure to meet on-page SEO requirements may negatively impact website ranking and visibility in search engine results

 Estimated Effort: Medium

+The estimated effort for this epic was determined based on the on-page SEO requirements that need to be implemented.
+The team will need to review the website content and make necessary changes to ensure that it meets SEO requirements, which will take time and effort.

 Business Value: Medium